How Much Does It Cost to Refinish Hardwood Floors?

 Presence of Water Damage

 Extreme water damage due to flooding or burst pipes will compromise the structural integrity of the hardwood floor and the subflooring underneath.
 Damaged subflooring needs to be replaced, which means ripping up the existing hardwood to access the subfloor.
-Once the subfloor has been fixed, the homeowner will need to install new hardwood to replace the old, damaged material.
+Once the subfloor has been fixed, the homeowner will need a new hardwood floor installation to replace the old, damaged material.

 Refinishing is mainly a cosmetic upgrade.
-Homeowners looking to upgrade less expensive wood floors to something with more durability and better resale value will find that replacement is the way to go.
+Homeowners looking to upgrade less expensive wood floors so they have more durability and better resale value will find that replacement is the way to go.
 The best flooring companies will have attractive options that will stand the test of time and add value to the home.
-Replacing the floors also provides the opportunity to add new subflooring or fix constantly squeaking floorboards.
+Replacing the floors also provides the opportunity for homeowners to add new subflooring or fix constantly squeaking floorboards.

 Refinishing Hardwood Floors: DIY vs. Hiring a Professional

-Homeowners who know how to refinish hardwood floors because they have professional contracting experience may choose to DIY this project to save on the cost to refinish hardwood floors.
-But the job is more complicated than it looks, and most homeowners won’t have the necessary experience to complete the job properly.
+Homeowners who know how to refinish hardwood floors because they have professional contracting experience may choose to DIY this project to save on the cost, but the job is more complicated than it looks, and most homeowners won’t have the necessary experience to complete the job properly.
 Refinishing hardwood floors is a time-consuming, messy, and costly job.
 On average, homeowners can expect to pay from $500 to $1,000 to refinish hardwood floors on their own.
-The cost to rent a drum floor sander is between $50 and $80 per day or $100 to $200 for a weekend rental.
-Homeowners will need more than just a drum sander to complete the project.
+The cost to rent a drum floor sander is between $50 and $80 per day, but homeowners will need more than just a drum sander to complete the project.
 The prices of other materials such as sandpaper, a belt sander, an edger, nails, stain, topcoat, brushes, rollers, safety gear, a shop vacuum, cleaning materials, and more will quickly add up.
-Homeowners who know how to refinish hardwood floors and are willing to pay for materials may be able to complete the project themselves.
-But they should keep in mind that sanding and finishing mistakes can be expensive.
-Homeowners should be prepared to pay two to three times the price to replace the floors after a DIY refinishing mistake than they would have paid a professional to do the refinishing project for them.
+Homeowners who know how to refinish hardwood floors and are willing to pay for materials may be able to complete the project themselves, but they are advised to keep in mind that sanding and finishing mistakes can be expensive.
+Homeowners will want to be prepared to pay two to three times the price to replace the floors after a DIY refinishing mistake than they would have paid a professional to do the refinishing project in the first place.

 How to Save Money on the Cost to Refinish Hardwood Floors